PAST2212/zonethreat/README.md

 2. Put common word collisions into this TXT file "User Input/blacklist_keywords.txt" line per line you want to exclude from the results to reduce false positives.
 -  e.g. blacklist "lotto" if you monitor keyword "otto", e.g. blacklist "amazonas" if you want to monitor "amazon", e.g. blacklist "intuitive" if you want to monitor "tui" ...

 3. Download / Extract your Domain Zone TXT File into the folder "Zonefile".
+A dummy and empty "info.txt" file is included.
+Delete this.

 4. Run the script.